UO-OACISS/tau2/src/wrappers/syscall/README.md

 Syscall wrapper that uses ptrace to trace with tau each syscall called.
 Configure TAU with the `-syscall` option and run with `tau_exec -syscall`

+## Limitations

+The syscall wrapper does not work with tracing.

 ## Add an architecture

 See /usr/include/asm/uninstd.h to get the `__NR_` macros corresponding to the id and name of each syscall.